The Bankrate promise

 - Support business growth.
 If this equipment will help your business scale to the next level, it’s a worthy investment.
 And an equipment loan can help you make that step without requiring you to first save up for the full cost of equipment.

 - Face fewer requirements than other business loans.
-Equipment financing generally doesn’t require underwriting that’s as stringent as other small business loan types, meaning your newer or struggling business may be able to get this type of loan.
+Equipment financing generally doesn’t require underwriting that’s as stringent as other types of small business loans, meaning your newer or struggling business may be able to get this type of loan.
 Plus, because you can use the equipment you’re buying as collateral, you may not need to put as much on the line to secure the loan.

 - Get a tax write-off.
 You can write a lot of different types of business equipment off for your company’s taxes.
 Plus, you may even be able to claim your equipment loan payments as an operating expense.
 Consult with your accountant to explore how your equipment — and potentially its loan — could reduce your tax liability.